Importing VMs using the VM Imports page

 - Test the VMs – Use the instructions in Testing imported VMs.

 - Imports can take between 30 minutes to several hours to complete.

-- If you are importing VMs on hardware version 6, 7, 8, or 9 into the EMEA, US-Central, US-East-2, CAN-Toronto, or AUS-Sydney region, Skytap automatically upgrades the VM to hardware version 11 during the import process.
+- If you are importing VMs on hardware version 6, 7, 8, or 9 into the EMEA, US-Central, US-East-2, DE-Frankfurt-I-1, CAN-Toronto, AUS-Sydney, or AU-Sydney-I-1 region, Skytap automatically upgrades the VM to hardware version 11 during the import process.
 For more information about hardware versions, see Checking VM hardware version.